-2. THE CAPITAL PRUDENTIAL INDICATORS 2023/24 - 2026/27
+2. THE CAPITAL PRUDENTIAL INDICATORS 2024/25 - 2027/28 AND MINIMUM REVENUE PROVISION (MRP) STATEMENT

 The PCC's capital expenditure plans are the key driver of treasury management activity.
-The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist the PCC's overview and confirm capital expenditure plans.
+The output of the capital expenditure plans is reflected in the prudential indicators, which are designed to assist the PCC's overview and confirm capital expenditure plans are prudent, affordable and sustainable.